ilovespectra/ilovespectra/LT-22222-L/Datacake Rules/README.md

     <img src="images/batmaint.png" alt="Battery maintenance rule" width=670 height=auto>
     <img src="images/batrestart.png" alt="Battery restart rule" width=670 height=auto>
     <h4>That’s it.
 Hopefully that saves you a lot of stress, a little headache, and a ton of
 money.
-There’s countless more rules you could come up with, be clever.
+There are endless combinations of sensors and rules you could come up with, be clever.
 The more sensors the better.
 Water detection sensor, door open/close sensor, etc…
     </h4>
   </body>
 </html>